Can Vegetarians Eat Eggs? Short Q&A

 Cows, pigs, and chickens are majorly treated as producing machines, not creatures.
 Newborn egg-laying hens have their beak torn away, so they won’t bite one another.
 They are kept in tiny squares of space for their whole life.
 Most of the chickens never get to see the sunlight.
 Most of them are slaughtered after a few years of their life, for purposes other than human food.

 Facing an unpleasant truth about origins of some of our favorite products can be unsettling.
-However, following a fully ethical lifestyle requires a lot of energy, thoughts, and, ironically, finances.
+However, following a fully ethical lifestyle requires a lot of energy, consideration, and, ironically, finances.

 In fact, it’s nearly impossible to be completely ethical without giving up too much and keeping your life together.
 So, eggs can be considered a part of not-so-strict vegetarian diet – you can be a vegetarian and include them in your ration.